Partner, Solicitor01752 292217

 He specialises in complex, high value brain and spinal injury claims and has particular expertise in acting for children and young adults who have cerebral palsy.

-Simon is a member of the Clinical Negligence Specialist Panels of both The Law Society and Action against Medical Accidents (AvMA).
+Simon is a member of Action against Medical Accidents’ (AvMA) Clinical Negligence Specialist Panel.
 He is also a Fellow of the Association of Personal Injury Lawyers (APIL) and one of only a handful of Solicitors in the entire country to be accredited by APIL as both a clinical negligence specialist and a brain injury specialist.
 Simon is also accredited by Headway, the National Brain Injury Association.

 Simon has been recognised as a leading clinical negligence lawyer for many years by both the Legal500 and Chambers Guide to the Legal Profession.
 He has been described in the Chambers Guide as a ‘very approachable lawyer who shows great empathy’ and commended for a ‘level of experience which is second to none’.

-Simon has been shortlisted for the Clinical Negligence Lawyer of the Year at the Personal Injury Awards 2017.
+Simon was shortlisted for the Clinical Negligence Lawyer of the Year at the Personal Injury Awards 2017.

 Simon has undertaken Claimant clinical negligence litigation since 1986 and has specialised exclusively in this area of work since 1991.

-Simon has achieved many multi-million pound settlements for his clients; the largest claim to date, which is believed to be one of the largest settlements ever in a personal injury or clinical negligence case, being in excess of £33.4 million.
+Simon has achieved many multi-million pound settlements for his clients; the largest claim to date, which is one of the largest settlements ever in a personal injury or clinical negligence case, being in excess of £33.4 million.

 Simon has recovered over £100 million in damages for his clients.